 BM Participants and Externally Interconnected System Operators.

-The provisions of this Electrical Standard will, in the case of Network Operators, apply to their Control Centres, and in the case of all other Users listed above, apply at the relevant Control Points or control rooms.
+The provisions of this Electrical Standard will, in the case of Network Operators, apply to their Control Centres, and in the case of all other Users listed above, apply at the relevant Control Points or Control Centres

-The provisions of this Electrical Standard will, in the case of National Grid ESO apply to the ENCC.
+The provisions of this Electrical Standard will, in the case of The Company apply to the ENCC.

 4. Definitions